-The easiest way to get there is by train, as there are direct high-speed TGV trains from Paris, London, and Amsterdam during the winter.
+The easiest way to get to Bourg-Saint-Maurice is by train, as there are direct high-speed TGV trains from Paris, London, and Amsterdam during the winter.
 There are also regular trains from Chambéry the rest of the year (and you can get to Chambéry via a direct train from Paris).

-The train station is in the heart of Bourg St. Maurice, so no extra transportation is needed.
+The train station is in the heart of Bourg-Saint-Maurice, so no extra transportation is needed.
 If you want to fly, many people fly into surrounding airports like Lyon, Grenoble, or Geneva and then drive or take the train to Bourg.